UNT-PHYS-3510-template/Week3-Assignment3/README.md

 ![midpoint rule](https://tutorial.math.lamar.edu/classes/calcii/ApproximatingDefIntegrals_Files/image001.png)

-TASK: In the midpoint.py program you can find the basic loop to perform midpoint integration of a generic function f in a closed interval \[a,b\].
+TASK: In the midpoint.py program you can find the basic loop to perform midpoint integration of a generic function f in an interval \[a,b\].
 Modify the code to compute the integral of the sine function between 0 and pi.
-Find a value of the number n of small intervals that is needed to get a result correct up to the 4th decimal digit (i.e. the error is less than 1e-4).
+Find a value of the number n of small intervals that is needed to get a result that is correct up to the 10th decimal digit (i.e. the error is less than 1e-10).

-EXPECTED OUTCOME: For the given function and interval, the two means should approach the value of 2/pi as the number of points n becomes large.
-Why is this the result?
+EXPECTED OUTCOME: The integral of sine between 0 and pi should be easy to compute analytically.
+The number of intervals needed to achieve the given accuracy should be about 10000.